 In addition to converting sound waves into brain waves for hearing, the ear also contains the structures that communicate with the brain to maintain balance.
 As a result, disorders of the ear can impact one’s sense of equilibrium, with or without impacting their hearing as well.
+The equilibrium issues create problems with balance and Vertigo symptoms.

 Balance disorders can be particularly difficult to diagnose.
 Only a dedicated specialist who has experience with these conditions can find unique treatments for people suffering from vertigo and imbalance.